borhenDH/Automated-bot-for-claiming-players-on-Soccer-Guru-website/README.md

-# Accepting-friend-request-Facebook
+# Automated Script for Reward Redemption on Soccer Guru Platform
-Automated script for accepting friend requests on Facebook
+Automated Script for Reward Redemption on Soccer Guru Platform